harrybrwn/apizza/README.md

 ### Installation
 ```
+go get -u github.com/harrybrwn/apizza
 go install github.com/harrybrwn/apizza
 ```

 ### Setup
-You can either use the built-in `get` and `set` commands to configure apizza or you can edit the `config.json` file in your home path both methods will have the same results.
+You can either use the built-in `get` and `set` commands to configure apizza or you can edit the `config.json` file in your home path.
+Both of these setup methods will have the same results, however, the config folder will not be created if the program is not run at least once.
 If you add a key-value pair to the `config.json` file that is not already in the file it will be overwritten the next time the program is run.

 The `get` and `set` comands can be used one at a time,
 ```